dsorokin/aivika-distributed/README.md

 There are additional packages that allow you to run the distributed simulation experiments by using the Monte-Carlo method.
 They allow you to save the simulation results in SQL databases and then generate a report or a set of reports consisting of HTML pages with charts, histograms, links to CSV tables, summary statistics etc.
-Please consult the [AivikaSoft](http://www.aivikasoft.com) website for more details.

 Regarding the speed of simulation, the recent rough estimation is as follows.
 This estimation may change from version to version.
 For example, in version 1.0 the rollback log was rewritten, which had a significant effect.